Covering NH

 Get coverage between January 16 and October 31 if you qualify for a Special Enrollment Period due to a life event or based on your income.
 You can apply for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP) at any time. https://www.healthcare.gov/quick-guide/dates-and-deadlines/

+Learn how the Affordable Care Act (ACA) impacts health coverage in New Hampshire, including enrollment options, premium tax credits, Medicaid expansion, and local resources for individuals and families.
 If you have questions about your coverage after enrolling, contact the New Hampshire Insurance Department at 1-800-852-3416, (603) 271-2261, or email consumerservices@ins.nh.gov.

 What’s going on in New Hampshire Health Care